Last updated 2 September 2019

 The provision of medical services in Queensland prisons is the responsibility of Queensland Health.
 At least one doctor (a visiting medical officer) is appointed for each prison.

 There is also a secure unit staffed by officers of QCS at the Princess Alexandra Hospital in Brisbane, and some northern and regional prisons have arrangements with other local hospitals for the examination and treatment of incarcerated people who require specialist medical staff and/or hospital accommodation.
-Each prison also contracts on an individual basis with a visiting dentist or dentists.
+Each prison also engages visiting dentists.

-Prisoners’ rights to refuse medical examinations are limited by the Corrective Services Act 2006 (Qld) (Corrective Services Act) and, in some instances, examination is required:
+Prisoners’ rights to refuse medical examinations are limited by the Corrective Services Act and, in some instances, examination is required:

 - for the classification of a prisoner

 - when making a decision to transfer a prisoner

 - to assess a prisoner’s suitability to participate in an approved program